ServiceNow/Fast-LLM/docs/quick-start.md

 === "Slurm"

     You selected Docker-enabled [Slurm](https://slurm.schedmd.com/) for this tutorial.
-The Slurm setup requires a Slurm cluster with at least one node and one GPU of Ampere architecture or newer.
+The Slurm setup requires a Slurm cluster with at least one node and one GPU of Volta architecture or newer.
 Slurm will use the `ghcr.io/servicenow/fast-llm:latest` Docker image to train our model.
 It will need a shared file system for input data and output results.
 We will assume that your home directory is shared across all nodes.

     Let's create a folder to store our input data and output results in the shared home directory: